Route stack

 Hericium coralloides

-Coral Tooth (Hericium coralloides) is a realistic state-level profile for New Hampshire, where foragers look for it in decaying hardwood logs in cool mixed forest tied to maple-beech forests, birch groves, and coastal spruce woods.
+Coral Tooth (Hericium coralloides) is a realistic state-level profile for Wisconsin, where foragers look for it in decaying hardwood logs in cool mixed forest tied to aspen stands, hemlock-hardwood forests, and boreal lowlands.
 This page narrows the North American pattern to local terrain and seasonality instead of relying on generic continent-wide copy. branched white fruitbodies stand out on rotten logs.
 It is considered a high-quality edible when positively identified and cooked or handled appropriately.
 Toxicity planning matters because safe and distinctive, though older specimens become bitter and fragile.